CoMa95/Car-Price-Analytics/README.md

 - **scikit-learn** for regression modelling and predictor ranking.
 - **Streamlit** for interactivity and communication of results.

+### Team Communication and Collaboration

+- The team collaborated primarily through Discord, using dedicated channels for daily discussions, progress updates, and file sharing.
+Regular virtual meetings were held to coordinate analysis, dashboard design, and documentation tasks.
+- Version control and collaboration were managed through GitHub, where team members worked on feature branches, created pull requests, and resolved merge conflicts collaboratively.
+- This approach ensured transparency, accountability, and efficient progress throughout the hackathon.

 ## 🧭 Mapping Business Requirements to Visualisations

 | Business Requirement            | Visualisation Type         | Rationale                                        |